HKUST-Aerial-Robotics/Fast-Planner/README.md

 }
 ```

-### 3.2 Trajectory optimization guided by topological paths
+### 3.2 Topological Path Searching & Path-guided Optimization

-The key feature of the algorithm is that it searches for multiple trajectories in distinctive topological classes.
-Thanks to the strategy, the solution space is explored more thoroughly, avoiding local minima and yielding better replanned trajectories.
+This method features searching for multiple trajectories in distinctive topological classes.
+Thanks to the strategy, the solution space is explored more thoroughly, avoiding local minima and yielding better solutions.
 Similarly, run:

 ```